Year of first publication: 1930

 This is just one of many examples of Williams’s quirky style of writing.
 Elsewhere, we see him discuss “the abysmal darkness of divinity” (p.
 141) and whether there is “in the nature of things some venom which nourished while it tormented, so that the very air he breathed did but enable him to endure for a longer time the spiritual malevolence of the world” (p.
 18).
 While Williams’s wordy, over-the-top style might not be to the liking of all, I greatly enjoyed reading an author who isn’t afraid to present his (very) unique vision of the world in a unique way.

 And Williams does have a unique way of seeing the world.
 For instance, one point that comes across strongly in this book is that man does not exist only in the physical universe but also on a spiritual plane, a world wherein he chooses either to be an instrument for good or to be complicit in his own destruction and that of others.
 The interaction between the temporal and the spiritual fascinated Williams and makes up one of the major themes of War in Heaven, as well as driving its central conflicts.
-Here, the main actors are not a scrappy group of do-gooders: instead, Williams makes it clear that God Himself is driving all events to their rightful end.
-He brings the Providence of God and the pointlessness of evil to the forefront of his readers’ minds by artfully weaving these two threads throughout his story.
+Here, the main movers of the plot are not a scrappy group of do-gooders: instead, Williams makes it clear that God Himself is driving all events to their rightful end.
+He brings the Providence of God and the ultimate pointlessness of evil to the forefront of his readers’ minds by artfully weaving these two threads throughout his story.
 In reading this novel, I fully understand why Tolkien and Lewis, two of the greatest literary minds of the twentieth century, would take Williams into their fold.